• About

 • 🍽 More Vegan Dessert Recipes

-• 📖 Rustic Vegan Blueberry Cobbler
+• Rustic Vegan Blueberry Cobbler Recipe

-👩🏼🍳 Why This Cobbler Is The Best
+👩🏼🍳 Why This Cobbler is the Best

 • Healthy dessert option that's packed with blueberries, which are full of fiber as well as vitamins and minerals.
 It's dairy-free, egg-free, and made more nutritious by using brown sugar and old-fashioned oats.